Hirose U.FL

-Hirose U.FL, I-PEX MHF, AMC or UMCC is a miniature RF connector for high-frequency signals up to 6 GHz manufactured by Hirose Electric Group, I-PEX, and others.
+Hirose U.FL, I-PEX MHF I, AMC or UMCC is a miniature RF connector for high-frequency signals up to 6 GHz manufactured by Hirose Electric Group, I-PEX, and others.

-U.FL connectors are commonly used in applications where space is of critical concern, such as in smartphones and Laptop WiFi cards.
-U.FL connectors are commonly used inside laptops and embedded systems to connect the Wi-Fi antenna to a Mini PCI, Mini PCIe or M.2 WiFi card.
+U.FL connectors are commonly used in applications where space is of critical concern, such as in smartphones and laptop Wi-Fi cards.
+U.FL connectors are commonly used inside laptops and embedded systems to connect the Wi-Fi antenna to a Mini PCI, Mini PCIe or M.2 Wi-Fi card.
 Another common use is connecting GPS antennas.

 Female U.FL connectors are not designed with reconnection in mind, and they are only rated for a few reconnects (approximately 30 mating cycles) before replacement is needed.
-The female U.FL connectors are generally not sold separately, but rather as part of a pigtail with a high-quality 1.32 mm doubly shielded cable, which allows for a low-loss connection.
+The female U.FL connectors are generally not sold separately, but rather as part of a pigtail with a high-quality 1.32 mm doubly shielded cable, which allows for a low-loss connection, insulated with fluorinated resin.

-The male connectors are surface-mounted and soldered directly to the printed circuit board.
+The male connectors are surface-mounted (SMT) and soldered directly to the printed circuit board (PCB).
 They are designed to have a characteristic impedance of 50 ohms.
-The mated connection is only 2.5 mm high and takes as little as 9 mm2 (3.0 × 3.1 mm2) of board space.
+The mated connection is only 2.5 mm high and takes as little as 9 mm2 (3.0 × 3.1 mm) of board space.

 Much like many other electronic components, Hirose U.FL connectors were protected by patents and trademarks.
-However, compatible third party connectors are available under many other names, e.g. Sunridge MCB.
+However, compatible third party connectors are available under many other names, such as Sunridge MCB.